kirandash/react-hooks/concepts/README.md

 ### 35. Subscription Style async
 - Subscription fn has a calback and a returned fn.
 The callback fn returns data from async api call.
 While the returned fn is used to unsubscribe from the subscription

+### 36. Mimicking useEffect with render props and class component
+- need to create a class component
+- use lifecycle hooks: comonentDidMount and componentDidUnmount
+- and for state use this.state
+- render method should send posts to children